What is She Runs: Cardiff all about?

 Siân

+I am originally from Worcestershire but came to Cardiff for university back in 2003 and never left!
+I live in Cathays with my partner (Matt), stepdaughter (Izy) and fur-baby (a gorgeous Dutch Shepherd cross called Mali!) and I work as a Postdoctoral Research Associate at Cardiff University.
 I started running in 2016 because I wanted to get fitter and I set myself the challenge (whilst also roping in my boyfriend and brothers!) of running Man vs Mountain (22 miles over Snowdon).
-Once I started running I got hooked and gradually worked my way up from 10Ks to half marathons to full marathons and recently even ultra-marathons!!
+Once I started running, I got hooked and gradually worked my way up from 10Ks to half marathons to full marathons and even ultra-marathons!!
 In 2021 I ran the faux-gum and VOGUM with two fabulous groups of She Runs: Cardiff ladies and the experiences were unforgettable!
-I am currently training for my greatest challenge yet… Race to the Stones 2022 (100km in 1 day!!).
 I love everything about running.
 I love what it does for me personally in terms of improving my mood and giving me much-needed headspace (nothing beats that post-run feeling!) and I also love the incredibly inclusive, supportive and motivating community you become a part of.

 Sarah T